List of Ottoman grand viziers: History

 In the late periods of the Ottoman Empire, especially during and after the 19th century, the grand vizier began to hold a position almost identical to that of a prime minister in other European states.
 Reforms seen during and after the Tanzimat (1838), the First Constitutional Era (1876–1878), and the Second Constitutional Era (1908–1920) further brought the office of the grand vizier in line with the European standard, making the incumbent the head of a Cabinet of other ministers.
 During the two constitutional eras, the grand vizier also served as the speaker of the Senate, the upper house of the bicameral Ottoman Parliament.
 With the establishment of the Republic of Turkey in 1923, the Prime Minister of Turkey took on the roles of the former office.

 Grand viziers were often replaced or resigned in rapid succession, frequently leading to political instability.
 In the final 10 years of the Empire alone, the office of the grand vizier changed hands 13 times between 12 men; some, such as Ahmed Izzet Pasha and Salih Hulusi Pasha, held office for less than a month.

+Office of the Grand Vizierate

+The Office of the Grand Vizierate was known as the Sadaret-i Uzma, or alternatively the Baş Vekâlet (The Prime Ministry), or Bâb-ı Âli (Literally the Sublime Porte, all the departments under the Vezierate).
+In 1839, this office included only included the Âmedi-i Divan-ı Hümayun (Office of the Imperial Council).